From loom spaces to veering triangulations: Convexity

 \begin{proposition} Suppose that $T$ is a finite, face-connected, non-empty collection of tetrahedra in $\veer(\calL)$.
-Let $H = \hull(\Delta(R(T)))$.
-Then the realisation of $\veer(H)$ is a three-ball. \end{proposition}
+Let $H = \hull(\Delta(T))$.
+Then the realisation of $\veer(H)$ is a closed three-ball (minus finitely many boundary points). \end{proposition}

-\begin{proof} \reflem{Landscape} gives us a triangulated disk $L_H$, whose edges and faces are lower for $H$ and whose boundary consists of the coastal edges for $H$.
-Set $L_0 = L_H$.
+\begin{proof} \reflem{Landscape} gives us a triangulated disk $L(H)$, whose edges and faces are lower for $H$ and whose boundary consists of the coastal edges for $H$.
+Set $L_0 = L(H)$.
 We now use induction to obtain a sequence of triangulated disks $L_k \subset \veer(H)$, with $\bdy L_k = \bdy L_0$.

-We say that an edge $e$ of $L_k$ is \emph{flippable} if both of its adjacent faces in $L_k$, say $f$ and $f'$, have $e$ as their bottom edge.
-(That is, all three of $R(e)$, $R(f)$, and $R(f')$ west-east span each other.
+We say that a non-boundary edge $e$ of $L_k$ is \emph{flippable} if both of its adjacent faces in $L_k$, say $f$ and $f'$, have $e$ as their bottom edge.
+(That is, all three of $\cell^{-1}(e)$, $\cell^{-1}(f)$, and $\cell^{-1}(f')$ west-east span each other.
 See \reffig{TetRect}.)

 If $L_k$ has a flippable edge then let $e_k$ be one such.
 Consulting \reffig{TetRect}, we see that $f$ and $f'$ are the bottom faces of a tetrahedron $t_k$ in $\veer(H)$.
 Let $g$ and $g'$ be the top faces of $t_k$.
 We define the result of \emph{flipping $L_k$ across $e_k$} to be the triangulated disk